mehedinaimulislam/Python-Problem-Solving-Learn-Python-by-Tackling-Real-World-Challenges/README.md

 ## Project Details

 This course is mainly for those who are just learning Python programming i.e. know about the basic syntax and structure of Python.
-In this course I mainly show beginner friendly solutions to 25 problems.
-In this case I followed the book "Python Crash Course".

 The purpose of developing this course is only to share what I am learning with others.
 I hope this attempt of mine will be useful in your learning of programming.
 Good luck to you.